 Creating the Cache

-Really creating a cache is almost too easy, you simply create a class that inherits from CustomCache and then implement SetObject and GetObject as I said in my previous post.
+create a class that inherits from CustomCache and then implement SetObject and GetObject as I said in my previous post.

 public class MyCustomCache : CustomCache